 In document processing, it is often useful to identify the natural or formal language in which the content is written.
-A special attribute named xml:lang may be inserted in documents to specify the language used in the contents and attribute values of any element in an XML document.
-In valid documents, this attribute, like any other, must be declared if it is used.
-The values of the attribute are language identifiers as defined by [IETF RFC 1766], Tags for the Identification of Languages, or its successor on the IETF Standards Track.
+A special attribute named xml:lang MAY be inserted in documents to specify the language used in the contents and attribute values of any element in an XML document.
+In valid documents, this attribute, like any other, MUST be declared if it is used.
+The values of the attribute are language identifiers as defined by [IETF RFC 3066], Tags for the Identification of Languages, or its successor; in addition, the empty string MAY be specified.